bhogend1/sic1/README.md

 * `by, sort` Affects your calculations and the data rectangle.
 Variables in parentheses are sorted but not by'ed.
 * `reshape` Restructures your data into either wide or long format.

 In addition, we will make use of **indexing**.
 When preparing data `by` group, you refer to a numbered observation of a variable by adding the number between square brackets after the variable.
 For example, `by id: gen firstyear = year[1]` creates a new variable called firstyear containing the first value on the year variable of each individual.
 Refer to the enumerated observation within the group using `_n` as the index number, and to the total number of observations within the group using `_N` as the index number.
+Stata also offers lag and lead indexing as `l.varname` and `L.varname`, which can be useful if your data contain gaps.

 ### Exercise 1
 ```